Kitware/CMake/Help/manual/cmake-toolchains.7.rst

 :generator:`Ninja` generators can also be used, but they require the project to handle more areas like target CPU selection and code signing.

-Any of the three systems can be targeted by setting the :variable:`CMAKE_SYSTEM_NAME` variable to a value from the table below.
+Any of the Apple device platforms can be targeted by setting the :variable:`CMAKE_SYSTEM_NAME` variable to a value from the table below.
 By default, the latest Device SDK is chosen.
 As for all Apple platforms, a different SDK (e.g. a simulator) can be selected by setting the